FlexMeasures/flexmeasures/documentation/tut/toy-example-from-scratch.rst

 Install Flexmeasures and the database
 ---------------------------------------

-This example is from scratch, so we'll assume you have nothing prepared but a (Unix) computer with Python and two well-known developer tools, `pip <https://pip.pypa.io>`_ and `docker <https://www.docker.com/>`_
+This example is from scratch, so we'll assume you have nothing prepared but a (Unix) computer with Python (3.8+) and two well-known developer tools, `pip <https://pip.pypa.io>`_ and `docker <https://www.docker.com/>`_.

-We install the FlexMeasures platform, use Docker to run a postgres database and tell FlexMeasures to create all tables.
+We start by installing the FlexMeasures platform, and then use Docker to run a postgres database and tell FlexMeasures to create all tables.

+.. note:: When installing with ``pip``, on some platforms problems might come up (e.g. MacOs, Windows).
+One reason is that FlexMeasures requires some libraries with lots of C code support (e.g. Numpy).
+One way out is to use the FlexMeasures Docker image (see :ref:`docker`).
+We plan to offer this tutorial for users, who only use Docker and run it completely inside containers.

 .. code-block:: console